steveshogren/hugo-blog/content/page/training.md

 Overflow, and blogs.
 If you have Internet, you can teach yourself to build almost any sort of programming project.

 Work on this until you have finished enough that you have answered most of your own questions and implemented most of your own features.
 The purpose of this exercise is two-fold.
-First, it provides you with a list of questions to teach you how to research, and the motivation to research them!
+It provides you with a list of questions to teach you how to research, and the motivation to research them!
 Second, it gives you a chance to see a project bigger than a simple Kata.

-### Step 6 - Algorithm and Interview Practice (~100 hours)
+### Step 6 - Algorithm and Interview Practice (~30 hours)

 Purchase the book
 [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850)